FS Class E.333: Modifications

 The machines were delivered with electric steam generators for train heating but these were unsatisfactory.
 In the 1930s, thirty eight E.333 locomotives were equipped with a new type of boiler.
 This had been developed by FS in 1924 and applied, with subsequent modifications, to 184 locomotives of various classes.

 In 1933-1934 four E.333s stabled at Bolzano and Lecco were equipped with vigilance devices designed and built by Breda for one-man operation.
 These were also fitted to ten E.550s.
-This was followed by a device for automatically adjusting the train heating boiler.
+This was followed by a device for automatically adjusting the train-heating boiler.
 The vigilance devices were removed around 1945 because there was union pressure to restore two-man operation as a result of the post-war unemployment situation.
-After experiments carried out in 1958-1959 on some E.554s, locomotives E.333.025 and 033 were equipped with multiple unit control devices of the "Genova type" in 1960.
-However, they was rarely used.
+After experiments carried out in 1958-1959 on some E.554s, locomotives E.333.025 and 033 were equipped with multiple-unit control devices of the "Genova type" in 1960.
+However, they were rarely used.
 There were also some minor changes, such as modification of the inspection doors and moving the lights.
 In 1927, E333.006 was fitted with pantographs in place of the original Brown-Boveri type trolley poles.
 This modification was later applied to classes E.432, E.470 and E.472.